You Have To See The Beauty Prank Taking Over The Internet

 “Baaaaabe,” he typed.
 We can just feel his anguish in each extraneous letter.

-For extra emphasis, she texted him back a picture of some pretty cartoonish brows drawn on — along with a big smile.
-Got him.
+Her response?
+A texted picture of some pretty cartoonish brows drawn on — along with a big smile.
+Got 'em.

 “Yeah,” she wrote back, explaining that she was trying new brow shapes.